Induced supersolidity and hypersonic flow of a dipolar Bose-Einstein Condensate in a rotating bubble trap: Conclusions and Outlook

-\emph{Conclusions.-} We have systematically examined the ground state phases of a dipolar BEC by varying the parameter $\epsilon_{\rm dd}$ within a bubble trap.
-Our investigation reveals that rotation applied to the bubble trap with certain ranges of rotation frequencies induces a transition from superfluid to supersolid phase, achieved through the modification of local DDI strength.
+We have systematically examined the ground state phases of a dipolar BEC by varying the parameter $\epsilon_{\rm dd}$ within a bubble trap.
+Our investigation reveals that rotation applied to the bubble trap with certain ranges of rotation frequencies induces a transition from superfluid to supersolid phase, achieved through the modification of the local DDI strength.
+This transition to a supersolid state induced by rotation manifests as a first-order phase transition, while the transition resulting from tuning the scattering length exhibits a second-order nature.
 Additionally, we have observed that condensate confined in a bubble trap can sustain higher circulation for an extended duration.
-Notably, our findings also demonstrate the emergence of macrodroplets rotating with hypersonic speed at higher rotation frequencies and larger values of $\Delta$.
-Furthermore, our analysis of the hollowing transition, a transition from a filled spherical BEC to a hollow BEC in the rotating frame, confirms that the condensate undergoes modulation due to the confinement imposed by the bubble trap.
-Another aspect of our study explores the topological change from a bubble trap to a filled BEC, demonstrating that tuning the trap parameter $\Delta$ can serve as a protocol to generate higher angular momentum states in harmonic confinement.
-This procedure has the potential to bring the interacting atomic gas into the desired quantum-Hall regime \cite{sinha_2005_two_dimensional, mukherjee_2022_crystallization}.
+Notably, our findings also demonstrate the hypersonic flow, and the emergence of macrodroplets rotating with even higher Mach number at higher trap rotation frequencies and larger values of $\Delta$.
+Furthermore, our analysis of the hollowing transition in the rotating frame, confirms that the condensate undergoes modulation due to the confinement imposed by the bubble trap.
+Another aspect of our study explores the effect of topological change from a bubble trap to a filled BEC, demonstrating that tuning the trap parameter $\Delta$, can serve as a protocol to generate higher angular momentum states in harmonic confinement.
+This procedure has the potential to bring the interacting atomic gas into the desired quantum Hall regime \cite{sinha_2005_two_dimensional, mukherjee_2022_crystallization}.
 The persistent current and hypersonic velocity exhibited by atomic dipolar BECs in a rotating bubble trap could pave the way for their utilization in quantum transport applications within atomtronics \cite{amico_2022_colloquium, amico_2017_focus, ryu_2020_quantum}.

+Regarding the non-rotating case, we recently became aware of a very recent work \cite{sanchezbaena_2024_ring} discussing the ground state phases of a dipolar BEC in a bubble trap.